Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.78 team ERA ranks fourth among all MLB pitching staffs.
+- The Guardians' 3.78 team ERA ranks third among all league pitching staffs.

-- Guardians pitchers combine to give up 124 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender 126 home runs (one per game), the second-fewest in baseball.

-- Bibee goes for his 10th win when he gets the start for the Guardians, his 20th of the season.
-He is 9-2 with a 2.90 ERA and 106 strikeouts in 108 2/3 innings pitched.
+- Allen makes the start for the Guardians, his 19th of the season.
+He is 6-5 with a 3.33 ERA and 95 strikeouts in 97 1/3 innings pitched.

-- His most recent time out was on Sunday against the Tampa Bay Rays, when the right-hander threw seven innings, surrendering two earned runs while giving up seven hits.
+- The lefty last pitched on Tuesday against the Cincinnati Reds, when he tossed six scoreless innings while giving up four hits.

-- The 24-year-old has an ERA of 2.90, with 8.8 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .235 batting average against him.
+- The 24-year-old has a 3.33 ERA and 8.8 strikeouts per nine innings across 18 games this season, while allowing a batting average of .252 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.